 ● The amazing six-tier wedding cake with its astonishing detail, with every other tier decorated with glittering edible crystals that tied in beautifully with the visual theme.

 ● Bradley participating in the traditional Greek dancing.
 This is always a lot of fun, and Bradley’s enthusiasm was a positive sign of his willingness to embrace his new wife’s customs.

 ● The glamorous female guests in their stylish gowns in fantastic colours with lots of glittering details.

-Congratulations to Bradley and Eleni, and thank you for choosing us to provide your Greek wedding photography and video Birmingham.
+Congratulations to Bradley and Eleni, and thank you for choosing us to be your Greek wedding photographer and videographer.